reedes/vim-quotable/README.markdown

 This plugin can benefit from additional work.

+* Vim doc file
-* Better support for motion.
+* Better support for motion
-* Commands for converting text between typographic and typewriter characters.
+* Commands for converting text between typographic and typewriter characters
-* Right to left support.
+* Right to left support

 If you have any ideas on improving this plugin, please post them to the github project issue page.